thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

     - aggregation relationships (very basic support).

+    - dependency relationships

-    The package relies on the `CppHeaderParser <http://senexcanis.com/open-source/cppheaderparser/>`_ package for parsing of C++ header files.
+    The package relies on the `CppHeaderParser <https://pypi.org/project/robotpy-cppheaderparser/>`_ package for parsing of C++ header files.